-Come cheer on your peers or become part of the Cosplay Masquerade show!
+The Masquerade is Saturday’s big Costuming event!
+Come cheer on your peers or become part of the show!
 Participants will showcase their craftsmanship skills from any genre of costuming in a performance for all to view.
 Don’t miss this premiere event!

 - Youth: Open to all participants aged 12 or younger.
-However, any “Youth” presentation, or walk-on containing non-Youth competitors, will be moved out of Youth and into the appropriate
+However, if a Youth presentation or walk-on contains non-Youth competitors, the group will be moved out of Youth and into the appropriate non-Youth category.

-- Beginner: Open to competitors who have won 3 Major Awards or less as a Beginner.
-If you have ever won in any division higher than Beginner in any competition, you may not enter at Novice or lower.
+- Beginner: Open to competitors who have not won any Major Awards.
+If you have ever won in any division you may not enter in this division.

-- Intermediate: Open to competitors who have won 3 Major Awards or less as an Intermediate.
-If you have won more than 3 Major Awards as a Intermediate, you will need to enter at the Advanced Division.
+- Intermediate: Open to competitors who have won 2 Major Award or less as a Beginner or Intermediate.
+If you have won more than 2 Major Awards as an Intermediate, you will need to enter the Advanced Division.
 If you have ever won in any division higher than Intermediate in any competition, you may not enter at Intermediate or lower.